sctyner/sctyner.github.io/_posts/2018-08-28-figure-skating.md

 [^dear]: Dear Jonathan, if you're reading this, thank you!
 And thank you for *Getting Curious* and *Queer Eye*.
 Also, I wanna be your best friend.
 [^sober]: Remember, I was driving when I thought of this, so I swear I was completely sober.
 [^commies]: Because, you know, communism.
-[^guns]: For example, you can read more about ballistics conclusions in the "Opinions and Conclusions" section of https://afte.org/about-us/code-of-ethics.
+[^guns]: For example, you can read more about ballistics conclusions in the "Opinions and Conclusions" section [here](https://afte.org/about-us/code-of-ethics).
 [^1]: More on DNA here: Norrgard, K. (2008) Forensics, DNA fingerprinting, and CODIS. *Nature Education* 1(1):35
 [^crime]: Or accused of a crime.